jaredjbarnes/SimpleGameEngine/thoughts.md

 * What if we made all systems async so that web workers are used with in every system?
 All lifecycle events would be async.

 * What if we made it possible to have systems that are sync and others that are async.

+## Work Environment

+* Create an enviroment to debug in.